JanKalin/python_dewesoft/README.md

   -h, --help            show this help message and exit --dst DST             Destination file.
 If unspecified, one HDF5 file per
-                        one DWS file will be produced (default: None) --new                 Only processes new files, checks existence of destination file and dataset within the file (default:
-                        False)
-  --list                List file info (default: False) --noprogress          Do not output progress (default: False) --fields {0,1,2}      Select fields in DWS based on names in DWS files.
+                        one DWS file will be produced (default: None) --list                List file info (default: False) --noprogress          Do not output progress (default: False) --fields {0,1,2}      Select fields in DWS based on names in DWS files.
 0: